-I make this version of Rajasthani kadhi when I want to make something quick to go along with rice or rotis.
-There is another version in which pakoras or lentil fritters are added.
+I usually make this Rajasthani Kadhi when I want to prepare something really quick to go along with steamed rice or even rotis.

-1. Firstly in a pan take 1 cup sour curd.
-Use full-fat curd.
+1. Firstly, in a pan, take 1 cup sour curd.
+Use full-fat curd or curd made from whole milk.

 2. Add 3 to 4 tablespoons besan (gram flour).

-7. Keep the flame to a low or low-medium and begin to cook the kadhi.
+7. Keep the heat to low or low-medium and begin to simmer and cook the kadhi.

 8. Keep stirring at intervals.